zkemail/email-recovery/README.md

 # ZK Email Recovery

-## High level contracts diagram (WIP).
+## High level contracts diagram
 <img src="docs/email-recovery-diagram.drawio.png">

-The contracts that are used for recovery are:
-1. EmailRecoveryManager
-2. 7579 Recovery modules
-    - EmailRecoveryModule.sol
-    - UniversalEmailRecoveryModule.sol
-2. Email subject handlers
-    - EmailRecoverySubjectHandler.sol
-    - SafeRecoverySubjectHandler.sol
+Note: `EmailAccountRecovery.sol` & `EmailAuth.sol` can be found in the [ether-email-auth](https://github.com/zkemail/ether-email-auth) repo

 ### EmailRecoveryManager.sol

 `EmailRecoveryManager.sol` defines the main logic for email-based recovery.
 It is designed to provide the core logic for email based account recovery that can be used across different modular account implementations.
 For the end user, the core `EmailRecoveryManager` contract aims to provide a robust and simple mechanism to recover accounts via email guardians.

-It inherits from a zk email contract called `EmailAccountRecovery.sol` which defines some basic recovery logic that interacts with lower level zk email contracts. `EmailAccountRecovery.sol` holds the logic that interacts with the lower level zk email contracts `EmailAuth.sol`, verifier, dkim registry etc. More info on the underlying `EmailAccountRecovery.sol` contract: https://github.com/zkemail/ether-email-auth/tree/main/packages/contracts#emailaccountrecovery-contract.
+It inherits from a zk email contract called `EmailAccountRecovery.sol` which defines some basic recovery logic that interacts with lower level zk email contracts. `EmailAccountRecovery.sol` holds the logic that interacts with the lower level zk email contracts `EmailAuth.sol`, verifier, dkim registry etc. More info on the underlying `EmailAccountRecovery.sol` contract can be found [here](https://github.com/zkemail/ether-email-auth/tree/main/packages/contracts#emailaccountrecovery-contract).

 The guardians are represented onchain by EmailAuth.sol instances. `EmailAuth.sol` is designed to authenticate that a user is a correct holder of the specific email address and authorize anything described in the email.
 The guardians privacy is protected onchain, for more info on zk email privacy and EmailAuth - see the [zk email docs](https://zkemail.gitbook.io/zk-email).

-EmailRecoveryManager relies on a dedicated recovery module to execute a recovery attempt.
-The (EmailRecoveryManager) contract defines "what a valid recovery attempt is for an account", and the recovery module defines “how that recovery attempt is executed on the account”.
-One motivation for having the 7579 recovery module and the core ZkEMailRecovery contract being seperated is to allow the core recovery logic to be used across different account implementations and module standards.
+`EmailRecoveryManager` relies on a dedicated recovery module to execute a recovery attempt.
+The `EmailRecoveryManager` contract defines "what a valid recovery attempt is for an account", and the recovery module defines “how that recovery attempt is executed on the account”.
+One motivation for having the 7579 recovery module and the core `EmailRecoveryManager` contract being seperated is to allow the core recovery logic to be used across different account implementations and module standards.
 The core `EmailRecoveryManager.sol` contract is designed to be account implementation agnostic.
 It's functionality can be extended by creating new subject handler contracts such as `EmailRecoverySubjectHandler.sol`.
-TODO add more info on this

 ## EmailRecoveryManager flow walkthrough

 The core functions that must be called in the end-to-end flow for recovery are
 1. configureRecovery (does not need to be called again for subsequent recovery attempts)
 2. handleAcceptance - called for each guardian.
-Defined on EmailAccountRecovery.sol, calls acceptGuardian in this contract
+Defined on `EmailAccountRecovery.sol`, calls acceptGuardian in this contract
 3. handleRecovery - called for each guardian.
-Defined on EmailAccountRecovery.sol, calls processRecovery in this contract
+Defined on `EmailAccountRecovery.sol`, calls processRecovery in this contract
 4. completeRecovery

-Before proceeding, ensure that the following components are correctly set up before deploying a EmailRecoveryManager instance:
+Before proceeding, ensure that you deploy the email recovery contracts via one of the email recovery factories.
-- verifierAddr: Address of the ZKP verifier.
-- dkimAddr: Address of the DKIM registry for email authentication.
-- emailAuthImplementationAddr: Address of the email authentication implementation.
-- subjectHandler: Address of the email subject handler.

 ### Configure Recovery
 After deployment, this is the first core function in the recovery flow, setting up the recovery module, guardians, guardian weights, threshold, and delay/expiry.
 It only needs to be called once.
 The threshold must be set appropriately to balance security and usability.
 The same goes for the delay and expiry - there is a minimum recovery window time that protects against an account giving itself a prohibitively small window in which to complete a recovery attempt.

-It is strongly recommended that configureRecovery is called during the installation phase of the recovery module.
-This ensures that a user cannot forget to install the recovery module and end up with a broken recovery config.
+`configureRecovery` is called during the installation phase of the recovery module.
+This ensures that a user cannot forget to install the recovery module, go to configure recovery, and end up with a broken recovery config.

 ```ts
 function configureRecovery(